h1toru/filterlist/DNS.md

 | RethinkDNS | Peter Lowe's Filter, URLhaus Filter | 137.66.7.89 (**DoT only**) | 2a09:8280:1::3:6e18 (**DoT only**) | `https://sky.rethinkdns.com/1:QBBAAEAA` | `1-iaieaacaaa.max.rethinkdns.com` |

 #### Effective
-Uses HaGeZi's Multi Pro filterlist which is the most effective filters to block any sort ads and trackers.
+Uses HaGeZi's Multi Pro filterlist which is the most effective filters to block any sort of ads and trackers.

 | Provider | Filter | IPv4 | IPv6 | DNS-over-HTTPS/3| DNS-over-TLS/QUIC |
 | :- | :- | :- | :- | :- | :- |